 Stroke thrombectomy

 Stroke thrombectomy represents a relatively new frontier for interventional radiologists.
 The number of patients diagnosed with this pathological condition is increasing, and, as a consequence, it is necessary for interventional radiologists to participate in these procedures.
-For this, it is essential to have abundant experience as well as excellent knowledge of anatomy and the techniques and materials to be used.
-Participants of this hands-on device training will have the chance to familiarize themselves with the most common thrombectomy devices.
+For this, it is essential to have abundant experience as well as excellent knowledge of anatomy, neurophysiology, and the techniques and materials to be used.
+Participants of this Hands-on Device Training will have the chance to familiarise themselves with the most common thrombectomy devices.

 Each HDT will feature a round-table discussion with the coordinators at the end of each session, allowing participants to ask questions and provide feedback.